Traffic Ticket FAQ in FloridaPage Overview

 Can I take a defensive driving course to reduce the number of FL driver's license points on my driving record?

 Yes.
-Check our section on Point Reduction for information about Florida’s approved driving courses.
+Check our section on Defensive Driving & Traffic School for information about Florida's approved driving courses.

 Note that if you want this option, you must let the clerk in your county know within 30 days of receiving the ticket, but prior to actually starting the class.